Need inspiration for your company name? 8 tips

 Pros of using your own nameÂ

-Somewhat unusual surnames can make for excellent company names, as can names that match perfectly with the products or services you offer.
+Somewhat unusual surnames can make for excellent company names.
+Or perhaps your name matches perfectly with the products or services you offer.
 How about Hammer Carpentry or Green’s greengrocers?
-Chances are that people will remember your name for some time to come.Â
+Chances are that your name will stick in people's minds.Â

 Cons of using your own nameÂ